 Our grief-stricken Dad was left with the daunting task of trying to raise three small children while maintaining his very busy medical practice.
 There was an additional burden on the medical personnel in our town, because this was near the beginning of our country’s involvement in World War II.
 All the doctors left at home were working at high-stress levels.
 Fortunately my dad had lots of physical and emotional support from family and friends, but still had to hire several ladies to do the cooking and cleaning in our home.
 Unfortunately for me I don’t remember any of the people or events until I was five or six years old.

-One of the ladies that I do recall is Lillian Singleton.
-The reason I remember her so well is she worked intermittently for our family for the next 8 to 10 years.
-She would later tell me stories of my early childhood; of things I had said and done and how she had “fallen in love with my brother, my sister and me from the very beginning.”
-Lillian was only 55 years old at the time she was employed, but seemed to be a very old but sweet lady.
+One of the ladies I do recall is Lillian Singleton.
+The reason I remember her so well is she worked intermittently for our family for the next eight to ten years.
+She would later tell me stories of my childhood; of things I had said and done and how she had “fallen in love with my brother, my sister and me from the very beginning.”
+Lillian was only fifty-five years old at the time of her employment, but seemed to be a very old but sweet lady to me.
 She and her husband Will lived in a modest home in the “colored quarters” across town.
-These were the years of racial segregation in our town and all across the South.
-Will and Lillian never had children, and I’m certain that some of her attraction and affection for us was related to her mothering instincts.
+These were the years of racial segregation all across the South.
+Will and Lillian had no children, and I’m certain some of her attraction and affection for us was related to her mothering instincts.

 Lillian wore a starched white uniform with a black apron which was typical for domestic help at the time.
 I remember her uniform was always spot-less despite the many things she did including cooking meals and cleaning the house.
 Her graying hair was pulled back and neatly pinned.
 Most often she had a wide smile revealing teeth which appeared a bit too large for her mouth.
 Her upper teeth were so white and perfectly formed they had to be dentures.
 I never asked her.